 site of the Greyfriars Priory of which several walls survives as the garden wall of Nos.
-8-10 (© Bill Nichols reproduced under Creative Commons License) Below: the garden of the St Ebbe's Rectory at Paradise Square marks part of the former area of the Paradise Garden, which became part of the Greyfriars Priory
+8-10 (© Bill Nichols reproduced under Creative Commons License) Below: the garden of the St Ebbe's Rectory at Paradise Square marks part of the former area of the Paradise Garden, which became part of the Greyfriars Priory land after the Friars of the Sac were supressed in the early 14th century.

 1. WHAT IS IT?
 Is it one of the following?
-Tick a building or group of buildings a monument or site (an area of archaeological remains or a structure У other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)
+Tick a building or group of buildings a monument or site (an area of archaeological remains or a structure У other than a building) a place (e.g. a street, park, garden or natural space) lpha landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)